bborutenko/My-Arch-Linux-Configs/README.md

-# My Arch Linux Rising
+# My Arch Linux Ricing

 ## Important
 - Desktop-only setup: the configuration launches many background services, relies on Hyprland plugins and visual effects, and puts a noticeable load on RAM.